-At February 11, 2021, we had 144,185,729 common shares issued and outstanding.
-At February 12, 2021, we had 11,951,650 stock options outstanding with a weighted-average exercise price of \$1.92 and 1,251,253 Deferred Share Units ("DSUs") outstanding.
+At February 11, 2022, we had 145,464,286 common shares issued and outstanding.
+At February 11, 2022, we had 12,242,150 stock options outstanding with a weighted-average exercise price of \$1.98 and 1,438,186 Deferred Share Units ("DSUs") and 257,267 Restricted Share Units ("RSUs") outstanding.
 We continue to hold 11,927 NovaGold Resources Inc. ("NovaGold") DSUs for which the NovaGold director is entitled to receive one common share of Trilogy for every six NovaGold shares to be received upon their retirement from the NovaGold board.
-For additional information on NovaGold DSUs, please refer to note 9 in our November 30, 2020 audited consolidated financial statements.
-Upon the exercise of all the forgoing convertible securities, the Company would be required to issue an aggregate of 13,204,891 common shares.
+A total of 1,988 common shares will be issued upon redemption of the NovaGold DSUs.
+For additional information on NovaGold DSUs, please refer to note 9 in our November 30, 2021 audited consolidated financial statements.
+Upon the exercise of all the forgoing convertible securities, the Company would be required to issue an aggregate of 13,939,591 common shares.